ILikeToasts/ILikeToasts-Sonder/docs/index.md

 ### Frontend

-My frontend is in React(TypeScript) and I used Vite to setup my frontend.
+My frontend is in TypeScript (React) and I used Vite to setup my frontend.

 I used some components from [ReactBits](https://github.com/DavidHDev/react-bits) and [shadcn](https://github.com/shadcn-ui/ui) to make the app prettier.
-Both of those libraries are under the MIT License.
+I also used some icons from [Lucide](https://lucide.dev/icons/)

 ### Backend